Noelle Brigden, Ph.D.Marquette University

 - POSC 6601 International Politics

 Prof. Brigden is currently working on a project that maps the im/mobilities produced by gang borders in El Salvador to theorize globalization and the reordering of the nation-state through the lived spatial orientation of people.
 She recently completed a visiting fellowship at the Princeton University Institute for International and Regional Studies.
-Her book, The Migrant Passage: Clandestine Journeys from Central America was published by Princeton University Press in 2018.
+Her book, The Migrant Passage: Clandestine Journeys from Central America was published by Cornell University Press in 2018.

 - The Migrant Passage: Clandestine Journeys from Central America.
 Ithaca: Cornell University Press, 2018.